Mark Messner

-Mark W. Messner (born December 29, 1965) is a former American football player who played in the National Football League (NFL) as a linebacker for the Los Angeles Rams during the 1989 NFL season.
+Mark W. Messner (born December 29, 1965) is an American former professional football player who was a linebacker for the Los Angeles Rams of the National Football League (NFL) during the 1989 season.
 He sustained a serious knee injury in the 1989-90 NFC Championship Game against the San Francisco 49ers and never played in another game.

-Messner played college football for the University of Michigan.
+Messner played college football at the University of Michigan.
 He started every game, 49 in all, at defensive tackle for Michigan from 1985 to 1988.
 He was the first position player ever to be selected as a first-team All-Big Ten Conference player all four years.

-He was selected as a first-team All-American by the Sporting News in 1987 and was a consensus All-American in 1988.
+Messner was also a four-time All-American, earning third-team selections in 1985 and 1986, first-team in 1987, and unanimous honors in 1987.

 He set still holds Michigan records for quarterback sacks in a game (5), career tackles for loss (70), and career sacks (36).
 He was inducted into the University of Michigan Athletic Hall of Honor in 2014.